rainforestapp/rainforest-cli/README.md

 login test might have the id `login_test`).
 - `TITLE` - The title of your test.
 - `START_URI` - The path used to direct the tester to the correct page to begin the test.
-- `ACTION` - The directions for your tester to follow in this step.
+- `ACTION 1`, `ACTION 2`, ... - The directions for your tester to follow in this
+step.
 You must have at least one step in your test.
-- `QUESTION` - The question you would like your tester to answer in this step.
+- `QUESTION 1`, `QUESTION 2`, ... - The question you would like your tester to
+answer in this step.
 You must have at least one step in your test.

 Optional Fields:
 - `TAGS` - Comma separated list of your desired tags for this test.
 - `OTHER COMMENTS` - Any comments you'd like to save to this test.
 All lines beginning with `#` will be ignored by Rainforest unless they begin with a supported test attribute, such as `tags` or `start_uri`.
-- `REDIRECTION FLAG` - An `true` or `false` flag to designate whether the tester should be redirected if the previous step is in an embedded test.
+- `REDIRECTION FLAG` - A `true` or `false` flag to designate whether the tester should be redirected.
 This line is optional and can be omitted.
 The default value is `true`.
+This flag is only applicable for embedded tests and the first step of a test.
 - `EMBEDDED TEST RFML ID` - Embed the steps of another test within the current test using the embedded test's RFML ID.